udallmo/social_network_simulation/README.md

 pip3 install mysql-connector-python
 ```

-After installing should be able to run and going into the directory:
+After installing should be able to run using:

 ```
 python3 main.py